-Monovision Laser Eye Surgery for Laser Vision Correction of far and near vision is one possible technique we can use at The Eye Clinic of Texas for Houston and Galveston are patients who need help with seeing up close, arm's length and far away.
+Monovision Laser Eye Surgery for Laser Vision Correction of far and near vision is one possible technique we can use with patients who need help with seeing up close, arm's length and far away.
 Many people use reading glasses to correct presbyopia, the normal, age-related loss of close-up focusing ability.
 They use their eyeglasses for reading and other close work, taking them off when looking at objects that are farther away, or they use bifocals for clear distance and near vision.

 We have extensive experience using monovision at The Eye Clinic of Texas, and have many patients who are pleased that they do not have to wear glasses for distance and reading.
 Adjustment time is minimal for most patients.
 This procedure is performed only after a successful trial of monovision using contact lenses.